GoogleCloudPlatform/bigquery-utils/dataform/examples/dataform_udf_unit_test/README.md

    echo "const {generate_udf_test} = unit_test_utils;" > definitions/test_cases.js
    ```
 1. Add a new invocation of the generate_udf_test() function for the UDF you want
    to test.
+The `generate_udf_test()` function takes the following two positional arguments:

-    1. This function takes as arguments the string representing the name of the
+   1. The first argument is a string representing the name of the UDF you will
-       UDF you are going to test and an array of\
-       Javascript objects where each object holds the input(s) and expected
-       output for a test case.
-    2. You can either use the fully qualified UDF name (ex: bqutil.fn.url_parse)
+   test.
+You can either use the fully qualified UDF name (ex:
-       or just the UDF name (ex: url_parse). \
+   `bqutil.fn.url_parse`) or just the UDF name (ex: `url_parse`).
+If you provide
-       If you provide just the UDF name, the function will use the
+   just the UDF name, the function will use the `defaultDatabase` and
-       defaultDatabase and defaultSchema values from your dataform.json file.
+   `defaultSchema` values from your `dataform.json` file.

-    3. If your UDF accepts inputs of different data types, you will need to
-       group your test cases by input data types and\
-       create a separate invocation of generate_udf_test case for each group of
-       test cases.
-Refer to the json_typeof UDF\
-       in the test_cases.js for an example of this implementation.
+   1. The second argument is an array of Javascript objects where each object holds
+   the UDF positional inputs and expected output for a test case.
    ```bash
    generate_udf_test()("YOUR_UDF_NAME", [
       { // JS Object for test case #1